-The following strategies will be implemented by ODOT, as appropriate, to avoid, minimize, and/or mitigate short-term construction impacts to highway drivers and local street road users in all the modes of travel:
+The following strategies would be implemented by ODOT, as appropriate, to avoid, minimize, and/or mitigate short-term construction impacts to highway drivers and local street road users in all the modes of travel:

-- Require the construction contractor to develop, in consultation with the City of Portland, a comprehensive transportation management plan that documents construction staging and schedule, alternate routes for all modes of travel during road closure, and lane closure restrictions, as well as TSMO strategies.
-Specific TSMO elements may include public information and outreach to encourage changes in travel behavior, provision of real-time information to road users with Intelligent Transportation System technology, and incident/emergency management to detect and remove incidents and restore traffic quickly. - Maintain event access during construction with enhanced TSMO strategies before and after events.
-ODOT will coordinate with the Moda Center, City of Portland, and Oregon
+- Require the construction contractor to develop, in consultation with the City of Portland, a comprehensive transportation management plan that documents construction staging and schedule, alternate routes for all modes of travel during road closure, and lane closure restrictions, as well as transportation management and operation strategies (TMOS).
+Specific TMOS elements may include public information and outreach to encourage changes in travel behavior, provision of real-time information to road users with Intelligent Transportation System technology, and incident/emergency management to detect and remove incidents and restore traffic quickly. - Maintain event access during construction with enhanced TMOS strategies before and after events.
+ODOT would coordinate with the Moda Center, City of Portland, and Oregon Convention Center to avoid traffic disruptions during major events, to the extent practicable.